summer-of-maps/2016-BCGP-LeafletMap/README.md

 For this map, I wanted to have the ability to filter crashes based on certain conditions.
 So I took some code from another Leaflet map which uses jquery to filter data using a dropdown menu.
 The code for filtering can be found in the main.js file.
 You need to create a function (found at the bottom of main.js) that will filter your file based on certain conditions.

 In my case, I used fields related to crash year, victim type, crash severity, road conditions, and reported causes.
 Keep in mind this was all done using the same shapefile (crashes).
-You can essentially do the same with any other file you have, but you need to specify fields that are found only in your data.
-Otherwise the data won't show.

 <strong>Hover Info</strong><br>
-A function was written to highlight each tract visually upon mouseover.
+A function found in the middle of main.js was written to highlight each tract visually upon mouseover.
 In this case, an event listener (which attaches an event handler to a specified element) was added to the tracts layer.
 This makes each tract transparent upon highlight. geojson.resetstyle is used to reset this effect once a user moves the mouse away.